 Medication that makes you sick from alcohol

 The second type of medication to treat alcohol use disorder is called disulfiram, or ‘Antabuse.’
 Unlike naltrexone, which helps to reduce your alcohol cravings, disulfiram is an alcohol sensitizing agent that makes you sick if you drink alcohol.
 So, how does disulfiram work?
 It inhibits the enzyme aldehyde dehydrogenase and causes the elevation of acetaldehyde.
 Disulfiram doesn’t help with cravings, but acts as a psychological deterrent that prevents you from drinking alcohol.
+Like naltrexone, you can receive a prescription for disulfiram online if your physician deems it safe and appropriate for you.

 Why isn’t medication-assisted treatment more common?